-Nevertheless, and in accordance with the announcements it made to the market on 07.01.2016 (erroneously dated 07.12.2016) and 15.02.2016, the Company was informed that António Carlos Vaz Pinto de Sousa and António Alberto Guerra Leal Teixeira had entered into a shareholders' agreement regarding the exercise of voting rights inherent in the shares of the company ATPS - Sociedade Gestora de Participações Sociais, S. A. ("ATPS", NIPC 503.997.714), in turn held by the companies Calum - Serviços e Gestão, S.A. and Dunbar - Serviços e Gestão, S.A., This shareholders' agreement resulted in the aforementioned individuals maintaining joint control of ATPS, which in turn held 21,452,754 shares on 31 December 2023, representing 50.64% of the company's share capital and 50.64% of the voting rights.
+Nevertheless, and in accordance with the announcements it made to the market on 07.01.2016 (erroneously dated 07.12.2016) and 15.02.2016, the Company was informed that António Carlos Vaz Pinto de Sousa and António Alberto Guerra Leal Teixeira had entered into a shareholders' agreement concerning the exercise of voting rights attached to the shares of the company ATPS - Sociedade Gestora de Participações Sociais, S. A. ("ATPS", NIPC 503.997.714), in turn held by the companies Calum - Serviços e Gestão, S.A. and Dunbar - Serviços e Gestão, S.A..This shareholders' agreement resulted in the aforementioned individuals maintaining joint control of ATPS, which in turn held 21,452,754 shares on 31 December 2024, representing 51.67% of the Company's share capital and 52.15% of the voting rights (considering that, on the said date, the Company held 375,882 own shares, representing 0.905% of the share capital, with no voting rights pursuant to Article 324(1)(a) of the